 Health insurance premiums can be quite different from person to person, even for identical plans.
 Find out why, and how you might be able to lower your rates.

-Now that the ACA has passed, health insurance is something that nearly every person has or is at least planning on getting at some point in the future.
-To help them make informed decisions, they will need to be prepared to look for insurers that can offer them the best rates for them.
-Anticipate that some factors will weigh more heavily than others when it comes to how your insurance carrier will assess you as a risk and charge you accordingly.
+Now that the ACA has passed, health insurance is something that nearly everyone has or is planning on getting.
+To help them make informed decisions, they'll need to be prepared to look for insurers that can offer them the best rates.
+Some factors will weigh more heavily than others when your insurance carrier assesses you as a risk and charges you accordingly.

-Insurance carriers and especially health insurers are required by law to prove that any differences in pricing for identical products can correspond to a statistically provable difference in risk.
-In other words, if an insurer wants to charge more for something, they are going to need the math to back it up.
+Health insurers are required by law to prove that any differences in pricing for identical products correspond to a statistically provable difference in risk.
+In other words, if an insurer wants to charge more for something, they're going to need the math to back it up.
 Even still, some practices have been discouraged despite a statistical correlation because they end up punishing people based on factors outside of their control.

-To help them determine how much they are going to charge a customer, the insurer will draft a risk profile of the applicant.
-This risk profile will be informed by information such as the policyholder’s medical history, their current medical status and other life factors that could have a bearing on their likelihood to file a medical claim.
+To help them determine how much they're going to charge a customer, the insurer will draft a risk profile of the applicant.
+This risk profile will be informed by information such as:

 At the end of this process, the insurer will present the potential policyholder with a coverage offer that includes the typical premium rate.
 The customer can then decide whether to accept the policy terms or continue shopping around for a better deal.
 After all, some insurers weigh factors more heavily than others when deciding how to offset risk with premium charges.

-To help you anticipate higher costs regardless of the insurer and in some cases avoid them, here are the factors that they will look at the closest when determining your policy’s rates:
+To help you anticipate higher costs and in some cases avoid them, here are the factors that insurers use when determining your policy’s rates:

 Younger people file fewer medical claims and are less likely to be affected by either chronic or acute health conditions.
-Even someone who has a prior diagnosis or a medical history of conditions will be less expensive for the insurer than someone who is older.
+Even someone who has a prior diagnosis or pre-existing condition will be less expensive to insure than someone who is older.
 As a result, policyholders over the age of 60 may pay as much as three times higher premiums than someone in their 20s.

 Tobacco has a huge impact on one’s health.
-A smoker will be far more likely to encounter issues like high blood pressure, cancer, heart disease, stroke, hearing loss and countless other wide-ranging health problems.
+A smoker will be far more likely to develop high blood pressure, cancer, heart disease, stroke, hearing loss and countless other health problems.
 Smoking can have the single-highest impact on your mortality rate, second only to age.
-Expect to pay higher premiums if you are a smoker, although insurers are only legally allowed to charge around 50 percent more.
+Expect to pay higher premiums if you're a smoker, although insurers are only legally allowed to charge around 50 percent more.

-Quitting smoking can be a great way to bring your rates down, but realize that insurers may take a while to reflect this difference in your premiums.
+Quitting smoking can be a great way to bring your rates down.
+But realize that insurers may take a while to reflect this difference in your premiums.
 Carriers can wait from one to five years before smoking cessation has a positive effect on premium rates.
-The good news is that they will help you kick the habit by paying for smoking cessation kits.
+The good news is that they'll help you kick the habit by paying for smoking cessation kits.

-Physicians use a measurement called the body mass index (BMI) to determine if you are an appropriate weight for your height.
-Despite criticisms leveled at the haphazard nature of this calculation, BMI still dictates whether or not you are considered overweight, underweight or obese.
-BMI has also been correlated to a rise in health conditions like diabetes, heart disease, joint problems, stroke and a whole host of other problems — although body fat percentage can present a stronger correlation.
+Physicians use a measurement called the body mass index (BMI) to determine if you're an appropriate weight for your height.
+Despite criticisms leveled at the haphazard nature of this calculation, BMI still dictates whether or not you're considered overweight, underweight or obese.
+BMI has also been correlated to a rise in health conditions like diabetes, heart disease, joint problems, stroke and a whole host of other problems.
+But body fat percentage can present a stronger correlation.

-Height by itself may also dictate your insurance rates to a small degree, since above or below-average heights can be linked to an increase in the risk of certain health conditions.
+Height by itself may also dictate your insurance rates to a small degree.
+That's because above or below-average heights can be linked to an increase in the risk of certain health conditions.
 Do not expect this factor to influence your rates too heavily, though, and many insurers will not consider it at all.

 Some professions have a higher incidence of health-related claims than others.
-While workers compensation should usually handle these cases, the responsibility often falls on the employee when they cannot directly prove that their condition was the result of typical workplace duties.
+Workers compensation should usually handle these cases.
+But the responsibility often falls on the employee when they cannot directly prove that their condition was the result of typical workplace duties.

 Employees that have high-risk jobs like logging or mining will be more likely to encounter health conditions like back pain or joint trouble as they age.
-Likewise, people with sedentary jobs that require them to sit in a single position for hours at a time will likely experience a rise in conditions like high blood pressure or carpal tunnel syndrome.
+Likewise, people with jobs that require them to sit for hours at a time will likely experience a rise in conditions like high blood pressure or carpal tunnel syndrome.

 Getting into the personal details of one’s life is a controversial practice in the health insurance industry.
 Some companies are instituting policies that reward clients for regularly exercising, while others are punishing clients who engage in risky hobbies like sky diving.
-Many insurers do not try to seek out information regarding your private life at all, so find a carrier whose policies you are the most comfortable with, and that benefit you the most.
+Many insurers don't try to seek out information regarding your private life at all.
+So find a carrier whose policies you're comfortable with and benefit you the most.

 It may sound strange, but the part of town you live in can have a statistical impact on your risk portfolio.
 Some areas of town have lower access to healthy foods, exposure to environmental hazards, long commutes that create stress or just a disproportionately large number of unhealthy residents.
-Regulators are trying to phase out this sort of discriminatory practice since it often lends itself to racial bias given that some areas have more concentrated ethnic populations than others, but many insurers will still use location as a way to influence pricing.
+Regulators are trying to phase out this sort of discriminatory practice.
+That's because it often lends itself to racial bias given that some areas have more concentrated ethnic populations than others.
+But many insurers will still use location as a way to influence pricing.

 One legitimate argument for this practice is that regulations can often vary based on the county you live in, as can medical support opportunities.
 Additionally, competition from other insurers operating in the area can drive costs down, whereas higher costs of living can push them up.
 Factors like these make location-based assessments a double-edged sword, so find a carrier who will not make you uncomfortable with their standards.